geoallenrh/spring-boot-redis/README.md

 1. Deploy the Redis OpsTree Operator through Operator Hub

-2. Deploy the Redis Standalone instance
+2. Create the Redis Secret
+`oc create -f redis-standalone-opstree-secret.yaml`

 3. Deploy prebuild Application from image - quay.io/geoallen/spring-boot-session-redis

 4. Use the visual tooling to Bind Application to Backend Service

 ## Direct Secret Reference

 For situations where the binding details are in a secret, they can be Bound to the application through the https://github.com/servicebinding/spec#direct-secret-reference.

 This can be helpful when you are working with Backend Services are not provided by an Operator.
 In this example, we used OpenShift template to define the appropriate secret.

-1. Deploy (slightly modified template) in your current project.
+1. Deploy (slightly modified template) to your current project.
 `oc apply -f ./k8/redis-template.yaml`

 2. Deploy Redis via Template
 `oc new-app --template=redis-service-binding-persistent --param=DATABASE_SERVICE_NAME=redis-binding-demo`

 3. Deploy the application
-`oc new-app --docker-image=quay.io/geoallen/spring-boot-session-redis --name=redis-binding-demo-app`
+`oc create -f ./k8/spring-boot-deployment.yaml`

+4. Deploy the Binding
-4. The Redis template generated a Secret that can be used in the binding `oc apply -f ./k8/redis-demo-secret-service-binding.yaml`
+`oc apply -f ./k8/redis-demo-secret-service-binding.yaml`

-5. Create a Service and create a route
-`oc apply -f ./kb/redis-demo-app-service.yaml`